GribejFarouk/ai-quizz-generator/README.md

 ## 📞 Support

-For issues and feature requests, please [open an issue](https://github.com/gribejfarouk/ai-quizz-generator/issues) on GitHub.
+For issues and feature requests, please [open an issue](https://github.com/gribejfarouk/ai-quizz-generator/issues) on GitHub, or mail: supprot@gribejfarouk.me